 Ejector pin marks are more likely to appear on areas where the pins come into direct contact with the molded part.
 If the ejector pins are improperly sized, positioned, or exert uneven pressure, these marks may become more prominent.
 Additionally, the cooling rate and material type affect how the part reacts during ejection, further influencing the formation of ejector pin marks.

-Causes of Ejector Pin Marks
+What Causes Ejector Pin Marks and How to Prevent

 Inadequate Cooling During Injection Molding Process